mosra/m.css/doc/pelican/theme.rst

     Article contents.

 Sidebar with tag, category and author list shown in the classic article layout on the right is moved to the bottom for jumbo articles.
+In case you need to invert text color on cover, add a :rst:`:class:` field containing the ``m-inverted`` CSS class.

 .. note-info::